NetCoreTemplates/react-spa/MyApp.Client/src/_posts/2024-03-01_vite-press-plugin.md

 ## Universal Markdown Features

-A goal for **vite-press-plugin** is to implement a suite of universal markdown-powered features that can be reused across all our Vue, React and .NET Razor and Blazor project templates, allowing you to freely copy and incorporate same set of markdown feature folders to power markdown content features across a range of websites built with different technologies.
+A goal for **vite-press-plugin** is to implement a suite of universal markdown-powered features that can be reused across Vue, React and .NET Razor and Blazor projects, allowing you to incorporate same set of markdown feature folders to power markdown content features across a range of websites built with different technologies.

 ### Vite Apps with vite-press-plugin

-The **vite-press-plugin** currently powers the markdown features in the following Vite Vue and React templates:
+The **vite-press-plugin** currently powers the markdown features in the static Vite Vue and React templates which are ideal for creating static websites, blogs, documentation and marketing websites that can be hosted FREE on [GitHub Pages CDN](https://pages.github.com):

-#### Vite Templates with vite-press-plugin
+#### Static Vite Templates with vite-press-plugin

 - [press-vue](https://press-vue.servicestack.net) - Vite Vue App
 - [press-react](https://press-react.servicestack.net) - Vite React App